example42/example42.github.io/_posts/2017-09-04-testing-any-role-on-any-os-with-a-psick-control-repo.md

 ---
 layout: blog
-title: Tip of the Week 36 - Testing any role on any OS with PSICK control repo
+title: Tip of the Week 36 - Testing any role on any OS with a PSICK control repo
 ---

 Short version of the post: